Following are some definitions and explanations of terms used in the National Survivor Network’s foundational documents.

 Two-spirit

 “Traditionally, Native American two-spirit people were male, female, and sometimes intersexed individuals who combined activities of both men and women with traits unique to their status as two-spirit people.
 In most tribes, they were considered neither men nor women; they occupied a distinct, alternative gender status.
 In tribes where two-spirit males and females were referred to with the same term, this status amounted to a third gender.
-In other cases, two-spirit females were referred to with a distinct term and, therefore, constituted a fourth gender.” (
+In other cases, two-spirit females were referred to with a distinct term and, therefore, constituted a fourth gender.”
+(Indian Health Service) “Two spirit” is used by Indigenous individuals to indicate they have more than one gender, and is a phrase unique to Native communities.

 Underserved communities

-“The term ‘underserved populations’ means populations who face barriers in accessing and using victim services, and includes populations underserved because of geographic location, religion, sexual orientation, gender identity, underserved racial and ethnic populations, populations underserved because of special needs (such as language barriers, disabilities, alienage status, or age), and any other population determined to be underserved by the Attorney General or by the Secretary of Health and Human Services, as appropriate.” (
+“The term ‘underserved populations’ means populations who face barriers in accessing and using victim services, and includes populations underserved because of geographic location, religion, sexual orientation, gender identity, underserved racial and ethnic populations, populations underserved because of special needs (such as language barriers, disabilities, alienage status, or age), and any other population determined to be underserved by the Attorney General or by the Secretary of Health and Human Services, as appropriate.”
+(Cornell)

 Vacatur and expungement